 The ACT test dates listed apply in the United States, US territories, and Puerto Rico.
 Students who cannot attend any ACT testing dates that fall on a Saturday for religious reasons can look into Non-Saturday Testing.

-ACT recommends that students register for test dates at least two months before the college deadline.
+Students should register for the ACT test dates at least two months before the college deadline.
 It can take two to eight weeks for you to receive your results, so sending test scores to colleges at the right time is extremely important.

-Students cannot attend an ACT test without registering.
+Students cannot take an ACT test without registering.
 The registration deadline is typically four to five weeks before the test date.
-Registration is done on the ACT website.
+ACT registration is done on the ACT website.
 It takes thirty minutes.

 What You’ll Need to Register for An ACT Test Date: